zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

     enableUrlEncodedCharacters: true
     ```
+    These additional properties are contained in the following sample.

 ### Sample API ML Onboarding Configuration

-In the following sample API ML onboarding configuration, properties prefixed with ### (3 hashtags) indicate that their value must be provided as `-Dsystem.property.key=PROPERTY_VALUE` defined in the MF execution environment.
+In the following sample API ML onboarding configuration, properties prefixed with `###` (3 hashtags) indicate that their value must be provided as `-Dsystem.property.key=PROPERTY_VALUE` defined in the MF execution environment.
-The `-Dsystem.property.key` must be the same as the flattened path of the YAML property which is commented out with ###.
+The `-Dsystem.property.key` must be the same as the flattened path of the YAML property which is commented out with `###`.
 These properties must not be defined (uncommented) in your default service YAML configuration file.

 **Example:**